RishavKumarIIT/Adversial_SuperPoints-Model-Attack-and-Defense/README.md

 #  Adversarial Defense Project: Defending Neural Networks Using Classic and Deep Learning Techniques

 This project explores multiple defenses against adversarial attacks on image classification models.
-The techniques range from simple image pre-processing (e.g., JPEG compression, Gaussian blur) to more sophisticated neural network-based approaches like **Autoencoders** and **U-Net**.
+The techniques range from simple image pre-processing (e.g., JPEG compression, Gaussian blur) to more sophisticated neural network-based approaches like **Autoencoders** and **U-Net**.Designed a patch attack on real-time camera input, adding patches to the first frame to misclassify objects.
+Utilized SuperPoints detector to identify matching points across frames for consistent patch application.

 ##  Defenses Implemented